A reader's guide · the framework in 300 words · four entry routes

 Reality Check — Three Tiers of Plausibility.
 The calibration tool.
 Forty of the trilogy's concepts sorted into established science (Tier 1), the growing edge (Tier 2), and beyond current science (Tier 3) — each with a 2–3 sentence note and a pointer to where it lives in the books.
 Read this last if you want to know which parts of the trilogy you can take to the bank, which parts are the field in motion, and which parts are the imaginative reach.

-6. Where the music and the listening live
+7. Where the music and the listening live

 The trilogy is not only a philosophy; it is a sensibility.
 The Watch & Listen page is what that sensibility sounds like: Buckley's Hallelujah taken apart by pitch analysis, Scriabin's chord that refuses to resolve, Ligeti's micropolyphony from the monolith scenes of 2001, Grisey's spectral architecture, Dolores Catherino's polychromatic music with 100+ notes per octave.
 The page is not optional reading.
 The receiver-model claim that frequency is the language the field speaks is hearable in a way the synthesis essay alone cannot make audible.

-7. The interactive pages
+8. The interactive pages

-Whichever route you take, the destination is the same: a single picture in which physics, biology, and consciousness are converging on a description of the world where consciousness is fundamental, spacetime is rendered, and the body is the receiver.
+Whichever route you take, the destination is the same: a single picture in which physics, biology, contemplative tradition, and consciousness are converging on a description of the world where consciousness is fundamental, spacetime is rendered, and the body is the receiver.
 The trilogy is a way to feel that picture from the inside.
 The site is the citations and the listening-room around it.

 ← Back to the books